 To date, BJA has awarded 150 grants for these reentry initiatives, which have provided pre- and post-release services for more than 60,000 adults.
 For a list of grantees, visit the Grant Awards section of our site.

 Innovative Reentry Initiatives: Building System Capacity and Testing Strategies to Reduce Recidivism

-The FY 2019 Innovative Reentry Initiatives funding opportunity is now available.
+Application deadline extended for the BJA FY 2019 Innovative Reentry Initiatives solicitation.
 Part of BJA's Innovations in Public Safety portfolio, the purpose of this solicitation is to provide resources and training and technical assistance necessary to identify assets and gaps in reentry systems and to develop capacity and partnerships to provide services that prevent recidivism, reduce crime, and improve public safety.
-Apply by: June 25, 2019.
+Apply by: July 15, 2019.

 Awards Announced to Support Offenders Returning to Communities

 The Office of Justice Programs (OJP) has announced awards totaling more than $74.5 million to reduce recidivism among adults and youth returning to their community after confinement.
 View the press release to learn more about the grants awarded by BJA and other OJP bureaus and offices.

 To assist potential applicants interested in applying for FY 2019 funding opportunities, BJA has hosted several solicitation-specific webinars as well as Grant Applicant Education Series webinars.
 Visit the BJA Funding Webinars page to learn about upcoming webinars and to access presentation files for and YouTube links to watch previously held webinars.

 The following resources provide information on effective practices in reentry:

 For guidance about identifying and working with a research partner, see: http://www.psnmsu.com/documents/ResearchPartnerQ&A.pdf.